burlachenkok/exploring-python3/python3-note.md

 ##  First Line in Your Script

-The line `#!/usr/bin/env python3` in a well-developed script contains what is known sha-bang.
+The line `#!/usr/bin/env python3` in a well-developed script contains what is known as sha-bang.
 It has a long history in Unix/Linux OS.
 For Windows, it's possible to use it as well.
 In Windows a binary application named `py.exe` is a launcher with performs a choice of a used interpreter based on the mentioned sha-bang.
 Formally this line is optional.

 ## Possible Second Line.
 Source File Encoding.